Wilibeast/nvim-config/README.md

 8. ctrl + w + h/l or larrow/rarrow to switch between file tree and editor.

 ### General
-- "ff" find files
+- "space + ff" find files
-- "fz" find in current buffer
+- "space + fz" find in current buffer
-- "space fw" find grep
+- "space + fw" find grep
 - "ctrl-n" open file viewer
 - search with /
 	- use "n" to go next and "N" to go back to previous find
 - "<line number/> G" go to line number
+- "gg" to go to first line of file
+- "G" to go to last line of file